Discover more from Zero Retries

 By Steve Stroh N8GNJ

 Though this video is now one year old, all the observations Jim Beno K2YE offers about building a first generation, and then second generation multiport, multi-radio Packet Radio node are still valid.
 While a Packet Radio digipeater can be as simple as a KPC-3+ and a radio, usually one wants to do more than simple digipeating.
-At that point, things get a bit complicated and one ends up launching a treasure hunt
+At that point, things get a bit complicated and one ends up launching a treasure hunt5 for the bits of info needed.

 There was a funny moment (approx. 31:33) when K2YE struggled to explain what the “J” in JNOS represented.
 The origin story of JNOS is often lost to history now, but JNOS was created by Johannes Reinalda WG7J, who became a minor hero to the TCP/IP experimenters in the Seattle area.